AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ![](assets/segment-filter.png)

 ### Ad hoc filters

 Non-filter components can also be dragged directly into the dropzone to create ad hoc filters, saving you the time and effort of going to the Filter Builder.
 Filters created in this way are automatically defined as hit-level filters.
 This definition can be modified by clicking the information icon (i) next to the filter, then the pencil-shaped edit icon and editing it in the Filter Builder.

-Ad hoc filters are local to the project and will not show up in your left rail unless you make them public.
+Ad hoc filters are a type of quick filter, and are local to the project.
+They do not show up in the left rail unless you make them public.

+For more information, see [Quick filters](/help/components/filters/quick-filters.md).

 ![](assets/adhoc-segment-filter.png)